Medical Billing Career Training

 Medical Billing Program FAQs

 Get answers to the most common and important questions about enrolling in the Medical Billing program at Career Step.
 Our FAQs section provides answers to help you make an informed decision about your education.

 Medical billing is crucial to the business of healthcare.
 A facility or practice would be out of business very quickly without medical billers to handle the reimbursement process for all services provided.
 Medical billers gather all of the data provided on a patient and use it to submit claims for reimbursement and collect payment for the services provided.
 Though specific responsibilities vary from location to location, medical billers typically see a claim all the way through payment, managing claim denials and handling all appeals if necessary.

 Medical billers can be found working in a variety of healthcare facilities, including hospitals, clinics, doctors’ offices, skilled nursing facilities, and home health agencies, among others.
 Positions can also be found in insurance companies and specialized medical billing companies.
-The U.S. Department of Labor estimates that this field will grow by 15% between 2014 and 2024, which equates to over 29,000 new jobs.
+The U.S. Department of Labor estimates that this field will grow by 13% between 2016 and 2026, which equates to nearly 28,000 new jobs.